bccp/nbodykit/README.rst

 After these steps we can use nbodykit with a job script similar to the example below.
-Notice that there is no need to install nbodykit to the newly created python environment, as long as we deploy both bundles (myenv.tar.gz and nbodykit.tar.gz) in the job script.
+Notice that there is no need to install nbodykit to the newly created python environment, the computing nodes will use the software in the bundle file ``nbodykit.tar.gz`` we created in step 4.

 .. code:: bash